'All are in the streets': Iranians defiant as protests grow

 Local media and official statements have reported at least 21 people, including security forces, killed since the unrest began, according to an AFP tally.

-Violent crackdowns accompanied the last mass protests to sweep Iran in 2022-2023 sparked by the custody death of Mahsa Amini, who had been arrested for allegedly violating the strict dress code for women.
+Violent crackdowns accompanied the last mass protests to sweep Iran in 2022 to 2023 sparked by the custody death of Mahsa Amini, who had been arrested for allegedly violating the strict dress code for women.

 "LAST FIGHT"